-In this article, you’ll learn how to teach swallowing exercises and safe swallowing strategies to your speech therapy patients with dysphagia.
+In this article, you’ll learn how to teach swallowing exercises and compensatory strategies to your speech therapy patients with dysphagia.

 To make this easier, we include a free, fully illustrated swallowing exercises handout for you to print out.